LoginRadius/engineering-portal/content/guest-post/authenticating-flutter-apps/index.md

 So, with everything out of the way, let's get started.

-## Setting up LoginRadius for Your Application.
+## Setting Up LoginRadius for Your Application

 After creating an account with LoginRadius, it sets up a free app for you.
 This is the app in which you would integrate the LoginRadius API with Flutter.
 Here my app name is “tayy”.

 ![LoginRadius App Screen](app_window.png)

 Next, you need to obtain your LoginRadius API credentials.
-To do so, [log in to your Dashboard](https://dashboard.loginradius.com/login) and navigate to the `Configuration` tab in the sidebar menu.
+To do so, [login to your Dashboard](https://dashboard.loginradius.com/login) and navigate to the `Configuration` tab in the sidebar menu.
 You will find your API credentials under the `API Key and Secret` section.
 Copy and store your **APP Name**, **API Key**, and **API Secret** somewhere safe and easily accessible.

 ![LoginRadius Configuration Tab](configuration_tab.png)